d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 ## Conducting Hypothesis Tests

 The most commonly encountered topic in statistical inference is hypothesis testing.
 While hypothesis testing was popularized in the early 20th century, the first use can be traced back to John Arbuthnot in the 1700s.
-By examining birth records in London for each of the 82 years from 1629 to 1710 and the human sex ratio at birth, John concluded that the number of males born in London exceeded the number of females in every year.

-Following that, modern significance testing has arisen through a combination of efforts from many including Karl Pearson who invented $p$-value and Pearson's chi-squared test, William Gosset who is the father of Student's t-distribution, and Ronald Fisher who initialed the null hypothesis and the significance test.
+John tracked 80-year birth records in London and concluded that more men were born than women each year.
+Following that, the modern significance testing is the intelligence heritage by Karl Pearson who invented $p$-value and Pearson's chi-squared test), William Gosset who is the father of Student's t-distribution, and Ronald Fisher who initialed the null hypothesis and the significance test.

 A *hypothesis test* is a way of evaluating some evidence against the default statement about a population.
 We refer the default statement as the *null hypothesis* $H_0$, which we try to reject using the observed data.
 Here, we use $H_0$ as a starting point for the statistical significance testing.
 The *alternative hypothesis* $H_A$ (or $H_1$) is a statement that is contrary to the null hypothesis.
 A null hypothesis is often stated in a declarative form which posits a relationship between variables.
 It should reflect the brief as explicit as possible, and be testable by statistics theory.

 Imagine you are a chemist.
 After spending thousands of hours in the lab, you develop a new medicine which can dramatically improve one's ability to understand math.
 To show its magic power, you need to test it.
 Naturally, you may need some volunteers to take the medicine and see whether it can help them learn math better.
 How do you get started?